 Overview of commercially viable draw solutions and draw solution recovery methods

-The following guide is based on the article Forward osmosis draw solutions and draw solution recovery methods, submitted by Ye Wee Siew, a membrane enthusiast and business development executive working in Aquaporin for the past 3 years.
+The following guide is based on the article Forward osmosis draw solutions and draw solution recovery methods, submitted by Ye Wee Siew, a membrane enthusiast and Regional Technical Sales Manager (APAC) working in Aquaporin for the past 4 years.

 Please do not hesitate to contact Ye Wee at firstname.lastname@example.org for more information.